JKRhb/draft-coap-mud/draft-romann-mud-constrained.md

         SELF: "[RFC-XXXX]"

 --- abstract
-This document specifies additional ways for discovering Manufacturer Usage Descriptions (MUD), especially in constrained environments.
+This document specifies additional ways for discovering and emitting Manufacturer Usage Descriptions (MUD), especially in constrained environments, utilizing the Constrained Application Protocol (CoAP).
-We propose allowing the use of MUD URLs using the "coaps://", "coaps+tcp://", and "coaps+ws://" schemes and additional mechanisms for emitting the URLs via CoAP and NDP.

 TODO: Should be updated.